synergychen/cheet-sheets/README.md

-# Cheetsheets For Life Test
+# Cheet Sheets For Life Test